HaxeFlixel/flixel-docs/documentation/01_community/01-about.html.md

 		<h4>Gama11</h4>
 	</a>
 	<img style="float:left; margin-right: 14px;" src="/images/developers/Gama11.png">
 	<p>Gama11 is a highly valued contributor who has taken great pride in making our codebase consistent and structured.
-Jens took the lead on the HaxeFlixel 3.x API refactor and improvements to the codebase structure general.</p>
+He took the lead on the HaxeFlixel 3.x API refactor and improvements to the codebase structure general.</p>
 </li>
     <li>
 	<a href="http://github.com/larsiusprime">